-In this context, this draft Update outlines the Partnership's proposed planning directions for supporting urban growth in Greater Christchurch through to 2048.
+In this context, this draft-Update outlines the Partnership's proposed-planning directions for supporting urban growth in Greater Christchurch through to 2048.
 It highlights the key issues in terms of meeting our growth needs, and sets out the Partnership's planned responses to these issues, with the aim of ensuring that Greater Christchurch remains an attractive place for people to live, learn, work, visit and invest, both now and in the future.

 This draft Update has been released for consultation to provide the opportunity for stakeholders and the public to give feedback on our proposed planning responses.
-This feedback will be considered and, where appropriate, incorporated as part of the final document ratified by constituent partner councils.